 Ohio hosts Kent State in Friday doubleheader before playing Saturday and Sunday at Buffalo

-Excitement, energy, and a commitment to excellence may be the words best used to describe head coach Jodi Hermanek.
-Entering her fifth season at Ohio, Hermanek has already left an impression, whether it is the commitment to her team getting one percent better every day, or the excitement of the continuing success and advancement of Ohio softball.
+Excitement, energy, and a commitment to excellence may be the words best used to describe Ohio University head softball coach Jodi Hermanek.
+Entering her seventh season at Ohio, Hermanek has already left an impression, whether it is the commitment to her team getting one percent better every day, or the excitement of the continuing success and advancement of Ohio softball.

 The 2012 season was one of the most successful in program history, both from an offensive and pitching standpoint.
 Ohio's offense set seven program marks during the year, including most runs scored (293), RBI (255), home runs (47), runs scored in a single game (21), doubles hit in a single game (7), home runs in a single game (5), and RBI in a single game (15).
 Lauren Gellerman and Raven King each shattered the prior individual home run record, as both student-athletes belted 13 home runs during the year.
 Freshman pitcher Lauren McClary had a tremendous season inside the pitching circle, setting the single-season strikeout record (205) and tying for third all-time in single-season victories (17).